rui-han-crh/Catfishing/README.md

 ## Acknowledgements

-**Produced by:**
-Chen Ruihan
-Sheemo
-Law Sean Meng
+**Produced by:** Chen Ruihan, Sheemo, Law Sean Meng, Cloud
-Cloud

-**Illustrated by:**
+**Illustrated by:** Aaron
-Aaron

-**Music:**
-Underwater Theme by Cleyton Kauffman
+**Music:** Underwater Theme by Cleyton Kauffman

 **Special Thanks:**
 We'd like to give our thanks to the developers of Paquerette Down the Bunburrows for the inspiration.
-We studied and referenced the game jam build of their game during conceptualization, here on itch.io!
+We studied and referenced the game jam build of their game during conceptualization.

 ## Contact